Westminster College Student Conduct

 - A student may pursue appeals of decisions as provided in the section of Handbook for Students titled “Rights and Responsibilities.”

-- The same procedures followed in hearing judicial cases involving individual students are followed in cases involving student organizations.
+The same procedures followed in hearing judicial cases involving individual students are followed in cases involving student organizations.
 It will be the responsibility of the organization’s president and faculty adviser to attend the judicial hearing.
-The Vice President for Student Affairs or the College Judicial Board may also require some of the organization members, if necessary, to attend the judicial hearing.
+The Associate Dean of Student Affairs or the College Judicial Board may also require some of the organization members, if necessary, to attend the judicial hearing.
 The notification of charges and hearing and the judicial decision will be given to the organization’s president and faculty adviser.

 Administrative Roles: Responsibilities of the Vice President for Student Affairs